flenniken/statictea/testfiles/endline.stf.md

 stf file, version 0.1.0

+# ReadMeFun Extra Lines

-## Test there are no extra lines for the readmefun case.
+Test there are no extra lines for the readmefun case.

 ### File cmd.sh command